eskay993/gamefiles/silent-hill-3/README.md

 ### SilentHill3.XInputFix.zip

 A fix is required for the game to recognize XInput Right Stick, LT/RT, LS/RS and D-pad when assigning controls.
 XInputPlus has already been set up, so just unzip the file to the game install folder.
+The Lutris install script above does this automatically.

 Also included in the zip is an updated `key.ini` which maps the controls to match PS2 control sheme.